bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_SpatialGeoObsSensor/Documentation.md

-Properties for geoscience observations from sensors.
+Properties describing sensors used for geoscience observations.